-Thanks to Reddit, clinically dead people share their stories for the community to read and digest for themselves.
+Thanks to Reddit, people can share their stories for the community to read and digest for themselves.
 Each near-death experience recounts a different "afterlife," or at least different variations on the same one.
-If these clinical death experiences tell you anything, it's that death will likely be a mystery to you too until you experience it for yourself.
+If these experiences tell you anything, it's that what comes after will likely be a mystery to you too until you experience it for yourself.

 From Redditor /u/confuciousbundy:

 When I came to again, I found myself in a large room hewn from white marble - no doors or windows, only a nice fountain purling soothingly in the center.
-Loitering around this white room were maybe two dozen people, a few of which I recognized as dead relatives of mine - all of them relatives having died from suicide, through violence or while young (lots of suicide in my family.)
+Loitering around this white room were maybe two dozen people, a few of which I recognized as [deceased] relatives of mine - all of them relatives having [passed] from [ending their own lives], through [force] or while young (lots of [these cases] in my family.)
 The others I could identify as related to me through facial features.
 Each was on his own, standing alone; they all looked exhausted and disappointed, like people having waited way too long for a train, starting to question whether the train was ever supposed to arrive at all in the first place.

-At that point I freaked out - my mother literally tried to kill me on several occasions when I was a kid, so an invitation from her did not sound trustworthy.
+At that point I freaked out - my mother literally tried to [end] me on several occasions when I was a kid, so an invitation from her did not sound trustworthy.

 All I remember from there on is panic, animal panic and naked fear and white light until I jerked back into something akin to consciousness in a hospital bed.
 Really waking up took a lot of time, however - I was as weak as a newborn kitten, took me six months to get back to full strength.